 For sellers, of course, this is bad news as New York is currently in a buyer’s market.
 According to the New York Times, sellers in Manhattan have not been able to sell at the prices they would have last year.
 Although property owners may just have to cut their losses, this is a ripe market for investors looking to buy property on the cheap.

 Before making a move though, investors should take note of new developments.
 As noted by the Commercial Observer, new tax rules like the increase in New York real estate transfer tax, and an expanded mansion tax for sales over $1 million, could affect potential investments.
+Even with a wealth of online tax tools available, most investors find that they cannot justify the financial implications resulting from these changes.
 This is especially relevant with the city’s notably large luxury market, as Yoreevo’s James McGrath explains how the value of Manhattan apartments has doubled, with a $1 million residence in 1989 now worth $2 million.
 Commercial and residential brokers speculate that the slump experienced by New York’s high-end condo market will only get worse due to the new tax regulations.

 As a result of the new taxes, many investors looking to buy property have opted to buy elsewhere on the East coast, in areas such as Florida instead.
 But although the new rules have driven many to buy property outside of New York, this only leaves more opportunities for other investors looking to buy in the Big Apple, as prices for certain developments are sure to go down.